DaudArsalan/Netflix-2.0/README.md

 ## Getting Started
 - Clone the repository: `git clone https://github.com/<your_username>/movix.git`
 - Install dependencies: `npm install`
-- Run the app: `npm start`
+- Run the app: `npm dev`

 ## Usage
-After starting the app, you can access it in your web browser at http://localhost:3000/.
+After starting the app, you can access it in your web browser at http://127.0.0.1:5173/.
 The app will display a selection of movies and TV shows on the home screen.
 You can explore different sections of the app using the navigation menu, search for specific content using the search bar, and enjoy a personalized streaming experience.

 ## Contributing
 If you'd like to contribute to Movix, please create a pull request with your changes.
 We welcome contributions from anyone, and appreciate your help!